2qx/vermont.cool/quit/README.md

 **Vermonters are increasingly using an old plant supplement to help themselves go nicotine free!**

+It's been used for centuries throughout the world, found in various plants.
+In America, tribes of the Omaha would harvest pods of what we call the Kentucky Coffee Tree for medicinal use.

-It's called *cytisine* (sold as [Tabex®](https://tabexsopharma.com/) and [Cravv®](https://www.zpharm.ca/)), it's been widely known about since World War II.
+Today it's called *cytisine* (sold as [Tabex®](https://tabexsopharma.com/) and [Cravv®](https://www.zpharm.ca/)), it's been widely known about since World War II.

 It can be purchased online from Europe and in person in Canada.

-Cytisine comes from the cytisus plant, a hearty shrub that grows in zones 5-8.
+Cytisine is found in the cytisus plant, a hearty shrub that grows in zones 5-8.

 **EVERYONE is TALKING ABOUT IT!!**